3DRX/3DRX-blog/src/content/blog/gadgets/tcctl.md

 pip install flask gunicorn
 ```
 3. Reboot you system
-4. `cd build && chmod +x ./run_prod.sh && ./run_prod.sh`
+4. `cd /root/tcctl && chmod +x ./install.sh && ./install.sh`
 5. Go to `http://<host_name_of_your_router>:8080`

 ## Usage

+1. Starts automatically in background when system boots.
-1. Monitor network traffic by interface.
+2. Monitor network traffic by interface.
-2. Apply limitations on **delay**, **packet loss**, and **data rate** via [tc netem](/blog/gadgets/tc_openwrt).
+3. Apply limitations on **delay**, **packet loss**, and **data rate** via [tc netem](/blog/gadgets/tc_openwrt).
-3. Upload [trace file](#trace-file) and apply limitations according to the trace.
+4. Upload [trace file](#trace-file) and apply limitations according to the trace.
-4. Switching between manual mode and trace file mode will reset all shaping rules.
+5. Switching between manual mode and trace file mode will reset all shaping rules.
-5. It is recommended to connect to tcctl from a port that's not been controlled by itself.
+6. It is recommended to connect to tcctl from a port that's not been controlled by itself.

 ### Manual Mode